Here’s what to do if your Garmin is not syncing workouts

 Garmin is one of the best known names in the wearables space.
-If you’re after a quality sports watch or fitness tracker, you want go wrong with if you choose a Garmin.
+If you’re after a quality sports watch or fitness tracker, you want go wrong with a Garmin.
 But things don’t always go smoothly and issues do arise.
-Here’s what to do if your Garmin wearable is not syncing to the smartphone app.
+Here’s what to do if your Garmin wearable is not syncing workouts.

 One thing that all Garmin fitness trackers and smartwatches have in common is that they use the same smartphone software.
 Garmin Connect is probably not the best app out there, but it is one of the most comprehensive ones.
 Look hard enough and you’ll find the piece of data you are looking for.
 It might take a few clicks but it’s probably there.

 What if things go wrong?

 My device of choice is the Forerunner 935.
 As great as the watch is, I do have sync issues from time to time.
 You’ve put in a hard workout but it just won’t sync.

 What you first have to realize is that most likely, you have not lost the workout.
 It is still there on the watch.
 In fact, all your workouts since you bought the watch are sitting there.
 So in that sense there’s no cause for worry.

 You’ll know your wearable is playing nice with the app by looking at the sync ring.
 It will spin and a white line on the status ring will show progress.
 If the ring is greyed out it’s either finished syncing or not paired.
 To initiate a sync manually, simply pull down on the smartphone display.
 The green dot shows your device is connected.